 - We find they are totally waisting the screen space.
 It’s a nice screen, they should use it more.
 They give little to no information or things you can simply press on the map screen.
 We believe they should show things like what is the next exit coming up or even the current mile marker number.
 Some times you need to know what exit you just passed or what is the next one coming up incase you want to make a change.
 (Without needing to press something.)
 They could do simple things like Current Arrival Time and Remaining Miles on top of each other even in the same area as the font could be smaller.
 Not even a current compass heading.
 The more ease of use, the better.
 Give the user settable options of what to show on the map screen.
 Let people customize.
 The RV 770 really lacks user settable options when it should not in this day and age.

-PLEASE if you own a unit, please send notes into Garmin about such things as the above that you find.
+PLEASE!!!
+If you own a unit, please send notes into Garmin about such things as the above that you find.
 After all, if they do not hear about it, they can not improve the user experience.
 So if some of the above are important to you also…Let them know!
 Here is the link to the Contact on FaceBook seeing we could not find ANY e-mail address.
 CLICK (Their website support pages are a pain!)

 With ANY GPS product you can having issues with mapping etc. This is why we check each route with a Road Carriers’ Atlas made for large rigs.
 Always drive smart and check things, as any GPS is not as smart as one would hope.